Just over a month after the launch of Worldcoin, the price of its native token, WLD, has fallen by almost 50%.

 Since the very beginning, regulators all over the world have been against Worldcoin.
 In particular, the strongest persecution is now happening in Kenya.
 On August 21, local sources reported that the parliament had formed a committee to scrutinise the Worldcoin’s activities.
 This 15-member unit has 42 days to investigate the company and submit a report to the House committee.

 Moreover, on August 25, Cointelegraph posted a piece on Nadir Hajarabi, who claimed to have been a former employee of Worldcoin.
-The publication relies heavily on this video, which actually lacks independent verification of his claims.
+The publication relies heavily on this video (now deleted), which actually lacks independent verification of his claims.
 However, according to Hajarabi, the work conditions within the project were unsatisfactory, and various "sloppy and/or illegal things" have been prevalent from day one.

 What about the WLD price